strifinopoulos/strifinopoulos.github.io/content/post/outreach/index.md

 ---
-title: 'Public outreach with IAIFI'
+title: 'Public outreach in Boston'
 subtitle: Boston Museum of Science and Cambridge Science Festival

 # Summary for listings and search engines